velartrill/velartrill.github.io/orig/kestrel.md

 Nalshan looks helplessly at Nishuin.
 "W-waivers?"
 Nishuin sighs.

 "A cognitive artifact of their former transactional economy.
-Under such systems duties of care and liabilities towards another may be discharged at the acquiescence of she to whom the care is owed.
+Under such systems duties of care and liabilities towards another may be vacated at the acquiescence of she to whom the care is owed.
 A waiver is the legal instrument which formalizes such an acquiescence; it is simply a specific kind of covenant."
 Nishuin turns to Jay.
 "Please forgive us, honored comrade.
 Under the Charter, consent is largely irrelevant to matters of responsibility, especially where grievous harm may result.
 Nalshan will be held responsible for your life and safety during void training regardless of what you may personally will.
 I realize this may be disappointing and perhaps insulting to you; I can only offer my deeply sincere apologies."

 "…o-oh."
 Jay looks down.
 "I see.
 I apologize if I was out of line."